Beware of cheap Z power steering imitations!

 ZPS uses a much smarter solution.
 Our proprietary system continuously senses and measures the torque differential between two inputs: Your hands on the wheel, and the tires on the ground.
 When there is a disparity between these values, our system applies or subtracts steering assist that remains constant and linear.
 It is a “need-based” application of power, rather than being based on an irrelevant value such as vehicle speed.
 Simply put – When you need it, it’s there.
 When you don’t, it’s not.

 Before we ship each unit, we test the completed system on a test bench that simulates YOUR particular car.
 Each control unit is calibrated to the specific motor and steering column that it is attached to, and the potentiometer is adjusted accordingly.
 No one else does this.
 Voltages are tested and torque output is measured in order to ensure trouble-free operation after installation.
-These processes add time and complexity to the finished product, but ultimately, we believe the ZPS kit deserves the same care and attention to detail that your Z deserves.
+These processes add time and complexity to the finished product, but ultimately, our kit deserves the same care and attention to detail that your Z deserves.

 When it’s all said and done, we’re confident that the slight additional expense is money well-spent on a far superior product.
 As of 2022, we’ve built and sold over 300 units in our dedicated facility in Florida.
-As a long-time Datsun collector and supporter of the Datsun community – Restoring, driving, and showing these rare cars along with you.
+As a long-time Datsun collector and supporter of the Datsun community, I’m restoring, driving, and showing these rare cars along with you.